tuvabaltzersen/Quantum-Mechanics-Numerical-Schr-dinger-Solution/README.md

 ## 🛠️ Numerical Method

 We discretize the Schrödinger equation using a **finite difference method**.
-The Finite difference method is a numerical technique for solving the differential equations.
+The Finite difference method is a numerical technique for solving differential equations.
 Broadly speaking you take a non-linear equation sush as a ODE or PDE and convert it into a system of linear equations.
 These linear equations can be solved with some matrix algebra.
 If this is something completely new do a quick google search and learn it a bit more in detail, this will help you understand the code better.

 The equation transforms into a matrix eigenvalue problem: